cknadler/nidyx/readme.md

     -h, --help                       Print usage information
         --version                    Print version

 Nidyx generates plain Objective-C models from JSON Schema.
-That's pretty much it.
-Oh yeah, Nidyx can also generate models with JSONModel support!
+It can also generate models with JSONModel support.

 Examples: